Almanac

 The Royal Australian Navy has Role 1 health support organic to its ships.
 It has the capacity to deliver Role 2 and Role 2 Enhanced capabilities through a small number of appropriately equipped ships within the fleet.
 This capability is currently provided through the Bay Class Landing Ship Dock HMAS Choules and the Canberra Class (Landing Helicopter Dock) Amphibious Assault Ships HMAS Canberra and Adelaide.

-The Australian Army has recently completed a Capability Review which has seen the creation of a Health Brigade with four deployable Health Battalions with a focus on simplified Command and Control, Integrated Teams (full-time and part-time workforce) and aligned to Army’s future force structures.
-Supporting the new Health Brigade, Army will introduce into service an entire new fleet of health materiel (including shelter solutions, medical equipment and power supply) over the next three years.
-The 2nd Health Brigade consists of:
+The Australian Army operational health capability is delivered via a Health Brigade establishment (2 Brigade).
+It force generates and provides the joint force four deployable Health Battalions with a focus on simplified Command and Control, Integrated Teams (full-time and part-time workforce) and aligned to Army’s future force structures.
+From a land component capability, as part of Joint Project 2060-Phase 3, 2 Brigade elements work closely with habitual sister Brigades and Aviation, Specialist and Special Forces capabilities.
+Army will introduce into service an entire new fleet of health materiel (including shelter solutions, medical equipment and power supply).
+The 2nd Brigade consists of:

 The Royal Australian Air Force operational health capability is managed by its Health Services Wing consisting of an operational training unit, two Expeditionary Health Squadrons that can generate a deployable health capability up to Role 2 Enhanced and an Aeromedical Evacuation Squadron that provides a tactical and strategic Aeromedical Evacuation capability as part of the ADF Aeromedical Evacuation System.
 Tactical and strategic Aeromedical Evacuation is performed utilising a variety of fixed wing platforms including C-17 Globemaster, C-130J Hercules and C-27J Spartan aircraft.